Zen-trepreneur/Timesheet/README.md

    - **Methodology**: Agile development to iteratively build and refine features.

 ### 2. UI/UX Design
-   - Develop user interaction components such as buttons, navigation, and entry forms.
+   - Develop user interaction components such as buttons, navigation, and tracking forms.
    - Design an intuitive interface for easy navigation.

 ### 3. Designing and Prototyping